babelouest/ulfius/INSTALL.md

 # Install Ulfius

-## Debian package
+## Debian/Ubuntu package

-Ulfius is now available in Debian Buster (testing), and Debian sid.
+Ulfius is now available in Debian Buster (testing), Debian sid and since Ubuntu 17.10 "The Artful Aardvark".
 To install it on your device, use the following command as root:

 ```shell
 # apt install libulfius-dev # Or apt install libulfius.1 if you don't need the development files